-Within the normal course of business, the Fund deals with related parties that are in turn subject to the Fund's terms and conditions issued by the CMA.
+Within the normal course of business, the Fund deals with related parties that are in turn subject to the Fund's terms and conditions.
 All transactions with related parties are approved by the Fund's Board.

 The Fund's manager and companies related to the Fund's manager are considered as related parties to the Fund.